MayurJadhav13/JTP-Technical-Project/README.md

 > **Prerequisites:** Docker installed on your machine, and a basic understanding of Docker and terminal commands.

 ### 1. Repository Cloning: Execute the following command to clone the repository.
-- Open a new empty folder in VSCode, then open the terminal (within VSCode or your system terminal) and run the following command:
+- Run the following command on any terminal your system has:
+(You can use VSCode's terminal or your system's default terminal.)

 ```bash
 git clone -b main https://github.com/MayurJadhav13/JTP-Technical-Project